panda3d/panda3d-docs/programming/shaders/shader-basics.rst

 GLSL shaders are always separated up into separate files for vertex, fragment and geometry shaders, with the main entry point being called ``main()``.
-All GLSL shaders begin with a ``#version`` line indicating the version of the GLSL standard that the shader is written in, which maps to a corresponding version of OpenGL.
-For example, version 120 will require OpenGL 2.1, version 150 requires OpenGL 3.2, and version 330 requires OpenGL 3.3.
+All GLSL shaders begin with a ``#version`` line indicating the version of the GLSL standard that the shader is written in.
+Panda3D fully supports shaders written in GLSL 330 and above and will automatically convert them as needed to a different version of GLSL as required by the graphics driver.

-In the future, Panda3D will automatically convert the shader to the appropriate version of GLSL supported by the graphics card.
-In the meantime, it is recommended to write your shaders in GLSL 150 or later, unless you need to support very old graphics hardware, in which case it may be necessary to target GLSL 120.
+GLSL versions older than 330 are supported only for compatibility with older Panda3D projects, and with significant limitations.
+It is recommended to use only GLSL 330 or higher.

 Example Shader
 ~~~~~~~~~~~~~~